Model Building with F-Theory

 In addition to this spectrum, we must find the massless matter representations of $E_6$ originating from the intersection with other 7-branes using the procedure we explained before, and add them to the spectrum.
 An amusing feature is that this may effectively increase the number of generations obtained from the intersection with the matter brane.
 For instance, if we broke $E_6$ to a group $G$ using an $SU(3)$ bundle, then from Higgsing it is clear that the number of generations of $G$ obtained from the intersection is three times the number of generations of $E_6$.
 A very similar mechanism was used in \cite{Wijnholt:2007vn} to obtain the three generation MSSM from a one generation model with an extended gauge group.

 We can also ask about matter in real representations.
 We have already seen that four-dimensional adjoint-valued chiral fields come from $h^{0,1}(B_2)$ and $h^{2,0}(B_2)$.
 If we turn on a non-abelian bundle $M$ on $\sigma_{B_2}$, we can ask for the number of bundle moduli.
-This is given by the number of zero modes of the Dolbeault operator acting on ${\rm Ad}(M) \otimes \Omega^{0,1}(K_{B_2}^{1/2}) \otimes K_{B_2}^{-1/2}$, the last piece accounting for the $R$-charge, i.e. by the number of generators of $H^1(B_2,{\rm Ad}(M))$, in agreement with the heterotic result \cite{Bershadsky:1997zs}.
+This is given by the number of zero modes of the Dolbeault operator acting on \be {\rm Ad}(M) \otimes \Omega^{0,1}(K_{B_2}^{1/2}) \otimes K_{B_2}^{-1/2} \ee with the last factor accounting for the $R$-charge.
+Thus it is given by the number of generators of $H^1(B_2,{\rm Ad}(M))$, in agreement with the heterotic result \cite{Bershadsky:1997zs}.

 Finally we have to give a prescription for relating line bundles on $B_2$ and $G$-flux.
 This is easy for coincident branes, the $G$-flux is simply of the form ${\rm Tr}(F/2\pi) \wedge \omega$ where $\omega \in \Lambda$.